Sibel-Leila/ElloM8/README.md

 The next step would be to provide the responses from the Google form to the application and call the user at a particular time provided by them in the form response.
 'Ello M8 could also be further developed to send SMS to people with funny or inspiring quotes for the day and help set voice and SMS reminders for people who need to take medication on time and tell them a joke.

 # Background:
-We took part in https://impracticalhackers.devpost.com/?ref_content=default&amp;ref_feature=challenge&amp;ref_medium=discover And we created the project: 'Ello M8 - https://devpost.com/software/ello-m8
+We took part in https://impracticalhackers.devpost.com/?ref_content=default&amp;ref_feature=challenge&amp;ref_medium=discover and we created the project: 'Ello M8 - https://devpost.com/software/ello-m8